 Climb that rock

-Rising 230 metres and covered with wildflowers in the springtime, Mt Arapiles is widely regarded as Australia's best rock climbing area.
+Rising 230 metres, Mt Arapiles is widely regarded as Australia's best rock climbing area.
 There are over 2,000 different climbs on offer on its many cliffs, crags and pinnacles.
 Instruction in rock climbing is available locally.

 Reaching the summit